Jaspermusic/Password-Manager/README.md

 You can convert them to an gui, using pyinstaller or auto-py-to-exe.

-Thanks to @TomSchimansky for the amazing library "customtkinter". https://github.com/TomSchimansky/CustomTkinter
+App made using CustomTkinter .
+Thanks to TomSchimansky. https://github.com/TomSchimansky/CustomTkinter